DISTRHO/Ildaeil/README.md

 # DISTRHO Ildaeil

 DISTRHO Ildaeil is mini-plugin host working as a plugin, allowing one-to-one plugin format reusage.
 Load a VST2 plugin inside a LV2 host, or an LV2 plugin on a VST3 host, etc.

+THIS IS CURRENTLY A WORK IN PROGRESS RESEARCH PROJECT.

+It is not known yet how well this can work, mostly testing waters here.
+Currently the plugin will link against carla shared libraries for the plugin host part, embeding UIs if possible.
+Audio and time information works, but there is no latency, MIDI, parameters or state handled right now.
+Also, only LV2 hosting is enabled at the moment.

+The project's goals follow

+## Goals

 The current formats Ildaeil can work as are:
 - JACK/Standalone